andymeneely/project-timber-wolf/rules/RULES.md

 Blue and Red place their planning tokens.
 </div>

-**Visit the Shop.** Your heists will earn you money to purchase Items.
-*Note: on your first heist, you have $0k team cash and therefore cannot purchase anything from the shop*

 **Place Planning Tokens**.
 With your team, you will collaboratively come up with a plan of how you will pull this Heist.
 Every time you do a Move➜, you *must* move onto a hex that you have **Planned** with a Planning Token of your color.
 Thus, mark every hex tile that you will be allowed to move on by placing a Plan token of your color on the hex tiles you will (probably) move onto.
 Entrance tiles do not need a token.

 *Note:* Unless a special ability allows you to re-plan mid-heist, you will not be able to change these planning tokens!
 {:.tip}

 **Start on Entrances**.
 Place your Character pawn on the Entrance tile where you will plan to start.
 The default limit character limit per Entrance in planning is 2, unlimited during Heist and Escape parts.

 **No auto-reveals yet**.
-Do not auto-reveal until Heist phase.
+Do not auto-reveal any hidden security chits you may be adjacent to until Heist phase.

+**Visit the Shop.** Your heists will earn you money to purchase Items.
+Using team cash, you may purchase as many Item cards as are available.
+*Note: on your first heist, you have $0k team cash and therefore cannot purchase anything from the shop.*

 </div>